-Believing that worshipping God is at the heart of all we are and all we do, the Westmont community gathers together to love and learn from God through prayer, music and teaching from the Scripture.
+Worshipping God is at the heart of all we are and all we do, so the Westmont community gathers together in the name of Jesus Christ, to love and learn from him through prayer, music and teaching from the Scripture.

 Chapel brings the community together for worship.
 Through exposure to different styles of worship, we learn to appreciate various forms and traditions of worship and expression.

 Chapel promotes a community with a distinctive purpose and sense of identity.
 It is the only time the entire community gathers together on a regular basis.